Prerequisites

 - One active OAuth-issued API key per

 (user, partner)pair.
-A second creation attempt returns an error and the consent flow terminates. - The global per-user API key limit (50 keys) includes both manually-created and OAuth-issued keys.
+A second creation attempt returns an error and the consent flow terminates. - The 50-key limit applies per account context — the main account and each sub-account each have an independent 50-key allowance, and the count includes both manually-created and OAuth-issued keys.

 - A user can have OAuth-issued keys from an unlimited number of partners.